 The silicone band makes this a comfortable bracelet for all-day wear, and the ID faceplate works with other Road iD band styles so you can mix and match.
 It’s durable and can withstand plenty of rough and tumble in all weather conditions.

-There have been a few issues with the clasp being difficult to secure and the bracelet coming loose, but for the most part, this is a superb choice that has racked up thousands of positive user reviews.
+There have been a few issues with the clasp being difficult to secure and the bracelet coming loose, but for the most part, this is one of the best medical alert bracelets you can buy, and one that has racked up thousands of positive user reviews.

 2. VNOX: Best medical alert bracelet for basic ID needs